Code of Conduct

 As individuals and a corporation we shall promote fair, accurate, timely and understandable disclosure in the periodic reports that Aviat Networks files with, or submits to, the Securities and Exchange Commission ("SEC Filings") and in other public communications made by Aviat Networks ("Public Communications.")
 We must take all available steps to assist Aviat Networks in these responsibilities consistent with his or her role within the Company.
 In particular, individuals are required to provide prompt and accurate answers to all inquiries made to them in connection with Aviat Networks' preparation of its public reports and disclosure.

-3.1 Aviat Networks' CEO and CFO are responsible for designing, establishing, maintaining, reviewing and evaluating on a quarterly basis the effectiveness of Aviat Networks' disclosure controls and procedures (as such term is defined by applicable SEC rules).
+3.1 Aviat Networks' CEO and PFO are responsible for designing, establishing, maintaining, reviewing and evaluating on a quarterly basis the effectiveness of Aviat Networks' disclosure controls and procedures (as such term is defined by applicable SEC rules).

-3.2 The CEO, CFO, Corporate Controller and other members of senior management shall take all steps necessary to ensure that all disclosure in reports and documents filed with or submitted to the SEC, and all disclosure in other public communication made by the Aviat Networks is full, fair, accurate, timely and understandable.
+3.2 The CEO, CFO, and other members of senior management shall take all steps necessary to ensure that all disclosure in reports and documents filed with or submitted to the SEC, and all disclosure in other public communication made by the Aviat Networks is full, fair, accurate, timely and understandable.

 3.3 Corporate Officers are also responsible for establishing and maintaining adequate internal controls over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Officers will take all necessary steps to ensure compliance with established accounting procedures, Aviat Networks' system of internal controls and generally accepted accounting principles.
 Officers will ensure that Aviat Networks makes and keeps books, records, and accounts which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of Aviat Networks.